 If you are like most people, being told to put yourself first may cause you to feel a bit uncomfortable.
 After all, putting yourself first is, well…selfish?
 But let’s be honest with ourselves by asking this one question.
-Am I here for someone else’s happiness, or for my happiness?
+Am I here for someone else’s happiness or my happiness?

-Since it is virtually impossible to experience life from other’s experiences, from whose experiences can you live from?
+Since it is virtually impossible to experience life from other’s experiences, from whose experiences can you live?
 You are your own best advocate.
 If you won’t put yourself first in your own life, who will?

 It’s always a pleasure to know what our readers think.
 Have a thought on being selfish and happy?
 Leave a comment below.
 Thanks for stopping by.